gregory-ledenev/Vert.x-EasyRouting/README.md

 - Usual Java objects or primitives if the code in handler methods is synchronous.
 - `Future` to allow retrieving asynchronous results.
 - `Result` instance if you need more control and want to provide status code and headers.
 - `URI` if you want to forward a request to a different node/microservice.
-You can use `Result.forwardToNode()` utility method to compose such a URI.
+Use `@ForwardToNode` annotation to get more control and to automatically copy path and query from the original request.

 Use `@Blocking` annotation to mark methods that should be executed as blocking operations.